elitizon/tailwind-react-app/README.md

 ## CI/CD

+The CI/CD is based on [Github Actions](https://github.com/elitizon/create-react-app/actions) 🏗

-We use [Codecov.io](https://codecov.io/) to manage the unit tests coverage
+We use [Codecov.io](https://codecov.io/) to manage the unit tests coverage ✅

 ## 🔖 Licence